-KrisAnn Norby-Jahner concentrates her practice in employment and labor law and ERISA compliance and litigation, where she represents employers in a variety of litigation matters.
+KrisAnn Norby-Jahner concentrates her practice in employment and education law, where she represents employers and school districts in a variety of transactional and litigation matters.

-In addition to her legal practice, KrisAnn has worked at a variety of universities as an adjunct professor.
-She studied in both M.A. and Ph.D. programs, specializing in Law and Literature studies.
+KrisAnn also works in education law offering general advice and counsel to school districts and universities.
+She works closely with clients to ensure state and federal law compliance and to provide assistance in policy development and revision; policy implementation; legislative changes; internal investigations; special education processes; student and employee discipline; contract negotiations; contract non-renewals; and discharges.
+Education law is a natural fit for KrisAnn because in addition to her legal practice, KrisAnn has worked at a variety of universities as a professor.
+She studied in both M.A. and Ph.D. programs, specializing in English and Law and Literature studies.
 She has taught legal research and writing, moot court, employment law, practical writing, composition, and other courses at the University of Minnesota Law School, Hamline University, Kent State University, North Dakota State University, the University of Mary, and Bismarck State College.
-KrisAnn is also very active in the United Way, Women United, and the Adopt-a-Classroom program offered to Bismarck elementary schools.
+KrisAnn is also very active in the United Way – Women United’s Adopt-a-Classroom program offered to Bismarck elementary schools.

 As a frequent lecturer on a wide variety of employment and education law topics, KrisAnn also offers legal compliance training to business owners, executives, administrators, HR professionals, and governing boards.
 KrisAnn is a co-editor of the North Dakota Employment Law Letter and is the North Dakota contributor to the 50 Employment Laws in 50 States publication.